Reasons to Spay/Neuter Your Pet

 Spay & Neuter FAQs

-How old should my dog and/ or cat be when I get him/her sterilized?
+How old should my dog or cat be when I get them spayed/neutered?

 Is spay/neuter surgery dangerous or painful for my pet?

 These are the most routine surgeries performed in the veterinary world and are very safe.
 They are typically very quick, too.
 Most pets are walking and eating within a few hours of the surgery.
 Animals are prescribed pain medication after the surgery as needed.
 Complications are not common, especially when the owner follows all post-surgical care guideline.